huawei-noah/Pretrained-Language-Model/JABER-PyTorch/README.md

 <!-- -------------------------------------------------------------------------------- -->

-JABER (Junior Arabic BERt) is a 12-layer Arabic pretrained Language Model.
+* JABER (Junior Arabic BERt) is a 12-layer Arabic pretrained Language Model.
-We only provide fine-tuning code for sentence classification tasks, which will allow you reproduce the test set submission that obtained rank one on [ALUE leaderboard](https://www.alue.org/leaderboard) at `01/09/2021`.
+We provide fine-tuning code for sentence classification tasks, which will allow you reproduce the test set submission that obtained rank one on [ALUE leaderboard](https://www.alue.org/leaderboard) at `01/09/2021`.

+* We also provide source code for fine tuning and models weights for `T5` models on ALUE and some generative tasks.

 ## Requirements
 We recommend to create a conda environment